textpattern/textpattern.github.io/brand/user-docs-guide.md

 {: .alert-block .success}
 ```

-The full scope of alerts are detailed in the [Pre-flight checks](https://docs.textpattern.com/administration/diagnostics-panel#pre-flight-checks) section of the Diagnostics panel.
-Following are hypothetical examples of each presentation:
+Hypothetical examples of each alert's presentation:

 You did good.
 {: .alert-block .success}